 Who Should Actually Use Shopify?

-I used to think Shopify was just for people who were super serious about building a big online business.
-But I’ve kind of changed my mind about that.
+I used to think Shopify was just for people building a serious business.
+Like a real warehouse-and-logistics type of operation.

-Even creative types who just want to sell a few things on the side.
+Even creative people who just want to sell a few little things on the side, this is not some heavy thing they have to carry in their heads.

 Other popular options include Wix Stores, used by 23%, and platforms like WooCommerce and Squarespace, which each power about 15% of online stores.